SysBioChalmers/GECKO/README.md

 _**Note:** Regarding code and model compatibility with earlier GECKO versions, see [Previous versions: GECKO 1 and 2](#previous-versions-gecko-1-and-2)_.

+💡 In the GECKO folder, `protocol.m` contains instructions on how to reconstruct and analyze an ecModel for _S. cerevisiae_.
+This demonstrates how many of GECKO's functions can be used.

 ### Citation

 - A GECKO 3 publication is currently under consideration, citation information will appear here in due course.